 German Open Championships

-You have questions about the GOC?
+You have questions about the German Open Championships?

-What are the GOC?
+What are the German Open Championships?

 The German Open Championships are the largest dance sport competition in the world and have been held in Stuttgart since 2004.
 In three different halls of the Liederhalle, numerous competitions are held for couples and individual dancers in the disciplines of standard, Latin, ten-dance, boogie woogie and wheelchair dance.